Shark Arm case: Coroner's inquest

-The Coroner's inquest into Smith's death began on 12 June 1935 at the City Coroner's Court led by Mr. E.T.
+The Coroner's inquest into Smith's death began on 12 June 1935 at the City Coroner's Court directed by Mr. E.T.
 Oram, the same day Holmes was found dead in his car with gunshot wounds to his chest.
-Although Holmes was the inquest's star witness, he was never offered police protection before his testimony could be heard.
-Forensic evidence was examined by Professor Sydney Smith.
+Although Holmes was the inquest's main witness, he was never offered police protection before his testimony could be heard.
+Forensic evidence was examined by forensic pathologist Sir Sydney Smith.

 The lawyer serving Brady, Clive Evatt KC (1900–1984), claimed to the coroner that there was not enough substance to begin the inquest.
 Evatt argued that an arm "did not constitute a body", and that Smith, minus his arm, could still be alive.
 The case is still unsolved.

-The inquest's most important witness, Holmes, was then dead; the case against Brady fell apart due to lack of evidence.
-The Shark Arm Murders suggests that Smith was killed by Brady on the orders of gangland figure Edward Frederick ("Eddie") Weyman, who was arrested while attempting to defraud a bank with a forged cheque in 1934 and later during a bank robbery, apparently due to information Smith had given to the police.
-Smith had been exposed as a police informant, and therefore would have been a target for assassination.
+The inquest's most important witness, Holmes, was then dead; the case against Brady was insufficient due to lack of evidence.
+The Shark Arm Murders suggests that Smith was killed by Brady on the orders of gangster Edward Frederick ("Eddie") Weyman, who was arrested while attempting to defraud a bank with a forged cheque in 1934 and later during a bank robbery, apparently due to information Smith had given to the police.
+Smith had been exposed as a police informant and therefore would have been targeted for assassination.

 The police charged Brady with the murder of Smith, although he was later acquitted.
-For the next 30 years, Brady steadfastly maintained that he was in no way connected to the murder of Smith.
+For the next 30 years, Brady maintained that he was in no way involved with the murder of Smith.
 He died at Concord Repatriation General Hospital in Sydney on 18 April 1965, aged 76.

 Cultural references

 The investigation into the murder of Smith and his severed arm became legendary in Australia's legal history.

 It inspired the TV play The Grey Nurse Said Nothing.

 In his 1995 book The Shark Arm Murders, Professor Alex Castles claims that Holmes took out a contract on his own life to spare his family the public disgrace of conviction.

+A book, published in 2020, provides some new and plausible insight into the case.
+Written by Phillip Roope and Kevin Meagher, the book is titled Shark arm: a shark, a tattooed arm and two unsolved murders.

+In 2024, Richard Fidler interviewed Phillip Roope on the ABC's Conversations program.
+The interview focuses on the new and impelling evidence, how the writers went about researching the case, and why.
+You can hear the interview on the ABC listen app.

 Bill Bryson also mentions this case in his book Down Under (known as In a Sunburned Country in the U.S.), but wrongly implies that the arm belonged to a swimmer who was eaten by the shark.

-The Shark Arm Case was the basis of a 2003 episode of CSI: Miami.
-This case was also featured on Season 5, Episode 2 of the popular YouTube series "Buzzfeed Unsolved".
+The Shark Arm case was the basis of a 2003 episode of CSI: Miami.
+This case was also featured on Season 5, Episode 2 of the popular YouTube series BuzzFeed Unsolved.

-It was also basis for the season 4 episode 15 of comedy crime series Psych (The Head, the Tail, the Whole Damn Episode).
+It was also the basis for season 4 episode 15 of the comedy crime series Psych (titled "The Head, the Tail, the Whole Damn Episode").